Christopher J Greco, DMA

 “Resonation is key, and Silverstein fosters resonation evenly throughout the full range.
 The warmth of the tone, the air maximized, and allowing the player to more easily tap the fundamentals of the overtone series – wonderful.” ~ Christopher Greco

-American award-winning composer, classical / jazz woodwind performer, and associate professor of music Christopher Greco has broad interests that are woven within a professional life of teaching, performing, composing, research, and recording.
+American award-winning composer, classical / jazz woodwind performer, and Professor of Music Christopher Greco has broad interests that are woven within a professional life of teaching, performing, composing, research, and recording.
 As a composer and woodwind performer – saxophonist, clarinetist – he engages in a broad and diverse range of chamber, concert hall, electro-acoustic, and jazz music.

 Music studies as a classical saxophonist and clarinetist (DMA), composer (MA), and woodwind multi-instrumentalist (clarinet, saxophone, flute, oboe) were completed in his hometown of Los Angeles.
-Greco composes in cycles, maintains an active performance itinerary as a classical recitalist and jazz artist, currently serves as an associate professor of music, engages in a wide range of research, and continues to follow a musical path of discovery and accumulation.
+Greco composes in cycles, maintains an active performance itinerary as a classical recitalist and jazz artist, currently serves as Professor of Music, engages in a wide range of research, and continues to follow a musical path of discovery and accumulation.

 Publications appear in Saxophone Journal (U.S.), Saxophone Today (U.S.), Clarinet & Saxophone Society of Great Britain (U.K.), and doctoral paper, A Study: An Interpretation and Analysis of a Late Twentieth Century Work for Saxophone and Piano: Steven Stucky’s Notturno is published by Akademiker Verlag, 2008.